 B. Nominating Committee

-C. Such other standing and ad-hoc committees, such as fund-raising and finance, program committee, public relations committee, policy committee and membership committee, as the Officers may deem necessary and appropriate to fulfill and promote the organization’s purposes.
-All chairs of any ad hoc committees formed shall serve on the Executive Committee.
+D. Such other standing and ad-hoc committees, such as fund-raising and finance, program committee, public relations committee, policy committee and membership committee, as the Officers may deem necessary and appropriate to fulfill and promote the organization’s purposes.

 XVII.
 Amendment.
 Any Plymouth Area Democrats member may submit proposed amendments to the Bylaws in writing to the Bylaws Committee.
 The Bylaws Committee may accept proposed amendments for ninety (90) days after the Bylaws committee has been seated.
 The Bylaws Committee will submit the draft of the proposed updated Bylaws to the Executive Committee at least 30 days before the final general meeting of the calendar year.
 The Executive committee will schedule the vote on the proposed changes to the Bylaws by the membership on or before the upcoming meeting in which the officer elections is scheduled.
 The membership shall be notified of the proposed amendments and the scheduled vote at least thirty (30) days prior to the meeting for which the vote has been scheduled.